JanaRubiano/Hangman_Game/README.md

     E --> H(Level: Hard.) --> K(" •  X attempts
    •  9 ↔ 19 letters in the word.
     ")
-    --> L(" •  Generate a random word using a python library related to game difficulty
+    --> L(" • Generate a random word using a Python library that corresponds to the game difficulty.
-     •  Print hangman design related to game difficulty
+     •  Print a hangman design corresponding to the game difficulty.
-     •  Print underscores with the random word length ")
+     •  Print underscores representing the length of the random word.
+    ")
     --> W(Allow the user to enter a letter.)
     --> R{Does the entered letter belong to the generated word?}
-    R -->n(No) --> q("• Add word to list.
+    R -->n(No) --> q("• Add the word to the list.
     • Print part of the hangman design.
-    • Print failed letters.
+    • Print the failed letters.
-    • Lost attempt
+    • Indicate a lost attempt.
     ") -->u{Has the user lost all its attempts?}
     u -->o(Yes) -->S("Game over.
     Show the correct word.
     ") --> P
     u--> t(No) --> W

-    R -->Y(Yes) --> T(" • Add word to list.
+    R -->Y(Yes) --> T(" • Add the word to the list.
-    • Print back underscores with the letter.
+    • Print the updated underscores with the letter.
-    • Compare list with the string of the generated word ") -->U{Is the word completed?}
+    • Compare the list with the string of the generated word.
+    ") -->U{Is the word completed?}
     U -->O(Yes) --> k(Print: Congratulations)
     --> P(Ask the user if he/she wants to play again)